 I’ve been to a lot of metal shows in murky venues like that one and you could just faintly make out the scent of sweat and a little bit of blood on the floor.
 A venue like that was not what I expected to find considering the forefront bar was so radically different.
 But I certainly wasn’t mad at it because it was the perfect kind of environment to “leave it all on the floor” as “they” say.
 And I definitely didn’t plan on standing still for the whole concert.

-I thought Chicago would come out in bigger numbers for Bank$ since he’s getting more popular, but I was mistaken.
+I thought Chicago would come out in bigger numbers for Bank$ since he’s getting more popular but I was mistaken.
 He initially gained popularity on Tumblr, dropping his debut mixtape Calendars in 2012 and developing a following from there.
-Over the next few years, he released a handful of mixtapes, leading up to his debut album Year of the Savage coming out in October of 2015 through 300 Entertainment’s Dorian Distribution.
+Over the next few years, he released a handful of mixtapes, leading up to his debut album Year of the Savage that dropped in October of 2015 through 300 Entertainment’s Dorian Distribution.
 The album led to him headlining a nationwide tour and playing at the Rolling Loud music festival in Miami in 2016, both of which he is doing for a second time this year.

 With this substantial surge in his popularity, combined with the fact that Chicago is the 3rd largest city in the country and a general music hub for the entire Midwest, I expected a good amount of people to be there.
 But at the end of the day, it wasn’t a huge deal that there weren’t.

-I found a comfortable spot on the left side of the stage and vibed as a DJ named Lord Rockwell played some solid hits underground and mainstream rap hits.
+I found a comfortable spot on the left side of the stage and vibed as a DJ named Lord Rockwell played some solid underground and mainstream rap hits.
 He also took requests from the crowd via Twitter which was very cool.
 I requested a Da$h song, of course.

 After a few songs, a rapper named Ill Chris came on stage and played a rather uninspired 4 song set.
 He didn’t have a lot of energy or much of a stage presence so I was doing more people watching than anything else during his performance.
-Sorry, bro.

 He got off stage and Lord Rockwell informed us that Wifisfuneral would not be coming to the show at all because he was stuck at the airport.
-I was only mildly disappointed because the only people on this updated tour lineup whose music I actually knew were Robb Bank$ and Ronny J. But the reason I was disappointed at all was that marked another person that would be absent from this Chicago stop, a person I technically paid money to see, but what can you do?
+I was only mildly disappointed because the only people on this updated tour lineup whose music I actually knew were Robb Bank$ and Ronny J. But the reason I was even disappointed at all was that marked another person absent from this Chicago stop, a person I technically paid money to see, but what can you do?

 He did a damn good job of getting the crowd hyped with his mosh-worthy song choices and a couple stage dives.
 The instant his last song finished, Bank$ came on stage and the place erupted.
 For a brief second the venue actually seemed like it was at full capacity.
 Bank$ cut the lights and opened with his banger “Bett”, to which everyone started jumping and thrashing in complete darkness save for a few camera phone lights.

 “Phone Talk” was next and “Innadat” followed.
 It was at this point he mentioned that Chicago was his 2nd home and he always has mad love for the city.
 He then mentioned he could only play 6 songs total, which had me cursing and throwing my hands in the air for all the wrong reasons.
-I wasn’t upset with him that was just me expressing my aggravation with the chain of vexing events I experienced related to the show as a whole.
+I wasn’t upset with him, that was just me expressing my aggravation with the chain of vexing events I experienced related to the show as a whole.
 That announcement meant his performance was already half over while, to me, it was only just getting started.

 But he understood how limited his time was and let the crowd pick his remaining songs.
 “It Wasn’t Me” was chosen next and half way through that song a fight broke out to my immediate left.